RPBCACUEAIIBH/Volatizer/README.md

 Version 1.2:
 - Added bootmode settings which can be used via SSH, thus makes it possible to reboot into another mode remotely.
 - Fixed the cleanup script, and made it even better.
-- Fixed some other bug(s) as well.
+- Fixed some bug(s).
 - Added repair script which can restore volatizer in case initramfs gets updated, and the modified file overwritten thus the modification lost.
 - Devided the Install.sh script for readability, and reusability reasons.
+- Made adding new user easy with another new script.
 - Re-organized the files...
+- Added a disclaimer.

 Version 1.1
 - Added Debian compatibility.(requested by: pe3no)